cpp-bender/SimpleHyperCam/README.md

 https://user-images.githubusercontent.com/59537269/155845016-beefa197-7d4e-4609-bee5-ebe143a3a02e.mp4

+## Disclaimer

-- Note that, If you want to stop the camera, You just need to use the public "SetState" method and pass in a "RunnerCameraState.STOP" argument
+- If you want to stop the camera, You just need to use the public "SetState" method and pass in a "RunnerCameraState.STOP" argument
+- Do not forget to set target by using the public "SetTarget" method before start up